Cruise Packing List: The Definitive Checklist for Any Cruise Vacation

 Pictured: European Travel Plug Adapter, TESSAN International Power Plug with 2 USB, Type C Outlet Adaptor Charger for US to Most of Europe EU Iceland Spain Italy France Germany – See: Hands on Review: TESSAN International Power Plug with USB

 Many cruise cabins have a common problem… lack of outlets.
 This has generally gotten better with newer ships, but can still be an issue.
 Even newer ships that have more cabin outlets, the outlets can be placed in such a way as to limit their usability.
 If two outlets are too close together… you can only use one.
+Here are some solutions and tips for making the most of the outlets you’re given.
+The other thing to consider is most cruise ships ban surge protectors.
+Check with your cruise line to be sure, but it’s a great general rule of thumb.
+Make sure the devices you bring with you do not feature surge protection.

 Important Information for Royal Caribbean and Celebrity Cruisers….